-Note: To add or remove LAN devices see Preparing the Network Interfaces on page 14.
+Note: to add or remove LAN devices see Section 4 - Preparing the Network Interfaces.

-1. Determine which Ethernet ports are set to provide LAN access, by navigating to LAN > Ethernet Links.
+Determine which Ethernet ports are set to provide LAN access, by navigating to LAN->Ethernet Links.
 The following status screen will display all Ethernet ports through which the LAN can be accessed:

-Figure 6-1: Listing of Ethernet Links
+Figure 19 - Listing of Ethernet Links